syncfusion-content/maui-toolkit-docs/maui-toolkit/TabView/Tab-Item-Customization.md

 ### Font Family

 The [FontFamily](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabItem.html#Syncfusion_Maui_Toolkit_TabView_SfTabItem_FontFamily) property sets the font family of the tab item text.
+Below are examples demonstrating how to set the `FontFamily` property in both XAML and C#.

 {% tabs %}